trey-wallis/dubstep-that-tile/README.md

 ## Overview
-Dubstep That Tile is a remake of the popular phone app Don't Step the White Tile.
+Dubstep That Tile is a remake of the popular phone app Don't Tap the White Tile.
 Being a remake, the app includes different game modes and a competitive score base

 ### Project Guide
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).